-3.0 | 1 Votes
+3.0 | 1 Vote

 What is an SSPQ file?

-An SSPQ file is a file that has been renamed and encrypted by STOP SSPQ ransomware, which is malware distributed by cybercriminals.
+An SSPQ file is a file that has been renamed and encrypted by SSPQ ransomware, which is malware distributed by cybercriminals.
 It contains a normal file, such as an image or text document, that the ransomware is holding hostage.
 SSPQ files cannot be decrypted.

-How do I open an SSPQ file?
+How to open an SSPQ file

-If your computer has been infected by STOP SSPQ ransomware, the best option to restore your files to their original state is likely to perform a System Restore.
+If your computer has been infected by SSPQ ransomware, the best option to restore your files to their original state is likely to perform a System Restore.
 Note that performing a System Restore will cause you to lose any data created in the interval between now and your last restore point.
 So, you may want to back up any usable data created since your last restore point.